-Take a look at The UK Council for International Student Affairs’ website if you’re unsure of what tuition fees you should pay.
+Take a look at The UK Council for International Student Affairs’ website if you are unsure of what type of tuition fees apply to you.

-Tuition fees cover the cost of teaching and use of facilities while you’re at UAL.
-You’ll need to pay them at the start of each academic year while you’re studying with us.
+Tuition fees cover the cost of teaching and the use of facilities while you are studying at UAL.
+You will be required to pay your tuition at the start of each academic year.

-Below is a list of yearly tuition fees for our courses for the 2016/17 academic year:
+Below is a list of yearly tuition fees for our other courses for the 2019/20 academic year:

-- Foundation Studies in Performance (including cultural visit fees): £12,900
+- Foundation Studies in Performance: £14,200 (plus registration fee and cultural visit fees)

 You can also take a look at the Fees and Funding Calculator on our UK site to estimate how much your studies may cost you in your first year, and what funding may be available to you.